agni-datta/csLaTeX/csdeferproofs/README.md

 \end{deferproof}
 ```

-> **Note:** The `{label}` argument is required for source compatibility but does not control where the proof appears—that is determined entirely by the `appendix` option.
+> **Note:** The `{label}` argument is required for source compatibility but does not control where the proof appears: that is determined entirely by the `appendix` option.
 The label is kept as a design hook for potential future cross-referencing.

 #### `\begin{deferproofsketch}{label} … \end{deferproofsketch}`